A bag-of-paths framework for network data analysis: The basic bag-of-paths framework

-The previous result (Equation (\ref{Eq_Probability_distribution01})) assigns a probability distribution on all the possible paths of the graph, up to length $t$.
-We now consider a \textbf{bag of such paths} with a probability of picking a particular path $\wp$ being provided by Equation (\ref{Eq_Probability_distribution01}).

-Our BoP framework will be based on the computation of another important quantity derived from Equation (\ref{Eq_Probability_distribution01}): the probability of picking a path starting in some node $s=i$ and ending in some other node $e=j$, which is provided by
+Our BoP framework will be based on the computation of another important quantity derived from Equation (\ref{Eq_Probability_distribution01}): the probability of drawing a path starting in some node $s=i$ and ending in some other node $e=j$ from the bag of paths.
+For paths up to length $t$ this is provided by

-with $\mathcal{P}_{ij}(\le t)$ being the set of paths of length up to $t$ starting in node $i$ and ending in node $j$.
-These paths can contain loops and could visit nodes $i$ and $j$ several times during the trajectory\footnote{Notice that another interesting class of paths, the hitting, or absorbing, paths -- allowing only one single visit to the ending node $j$ -- will be considered in the next section.}.
-This quantity simply computes the probability mass of picking a path connecting $i$ to $j$ divided by the total mass of probability.
+where $\mathcal{P}_{ij}(\le t)$ is the set of paths connecting node $i$ and node $j$ up to length $t$.
+From (\ref{Eq_Probability_distribution01}), this quantity simply computes the probability mass of drawing a path connecting $i$ to $j$.
+The paths in $\mathcal{P}_{ij}(\le t)$ can contain loops and could visit nodes $i$ and $j$ several times during the trajectory\footnote{Note that another interesting class of paths, the hitting, or absorbing, paths -- allowing only one single visit to the ending node $j$ -- will be considered in the next section \ref{Sec_bag_hitting_paths01}.}.